codesport/blockchain-lottery/README.md

 This project leverages learnings from the [Browser-based Voting App](https://github.com/codesport/erc20votes-part2).

-It is a browser based application which demonstrates the following **on-chain read-write functionalities** using wagmi/viem:
+It is a web-based Lottery application which demonstrates the following **on-chain read-write functionalities** using wagmi/viem:

    * Buy/Return tokens
    * View/Place bets